gjmckinney/GTscore/README.md

   - –prefix optional prefix for output file names
   - –inDir option to specify directory containing sequence data
+  - –outDir option to specify directory for output files
-  - –inputType fq or fastqgz (defaults to fastqgz)
+  - –i choose input type: fq (fastq) or fastqgz (gzipped fastq).
+This defaults to fq
   - –useFullPrimer uses the full primer for counting reads rather than the trimmed primer
   - –alleleOrder order of alleles output in locusTable file.
 Options are